dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 ![Verizon Share Everything Pricing Comparison](/images/chart1.png)

-Not everyone would benefit from new price structure.
-For example, an individual that used a high amount of data but minimally used voice and text, could end up paying more on a Share Everything than staying grandfathered on a Nationwide Family Plan that had an unlimited data package.
+Not everyone benefited from the new price structure.
+For example, an individual that used a lot of data but relied much less on voice and text, could have ended up paying more on a Share Everything than staying grandfathered on a Nationwide Family Plan with an unlimited data package.

 An individual using 3GB of monthly data on an Individual Nationwide Talk and Text paid \\$60 for 450 voice minutes and unlimited domestic texting and \\$30 for unlimited data thus totaling \\$90.
 This produces a \\$20 savings over the \\$40 device fee + \\$70 3GB of data, a total of \\$110.
 See diagram below.